 - Sending you back to work too early.
 Employees are often pressured to return to work as soon as possible, and may even be threatened with termination or blackballing if they spend too long in recovery.
 These threats are not only illegal, but they are also a tactic used by employers to devalue your injury claim.
 By returning to work, you are essentially telling your employer that your injuries have fully healed—and if you suffer re-injury, you may not be able to collect any more benefits.
 How you can stop this from happening: Insist on seeing your own doctor, and do not return to work until you are fit to perform all of your regular work duties.

 - Hiring a private investigator.
 Once you file a claim for compensation, your employer’s insurer might attempt to collect video surveillance of your daily activities.
 If they catch you doing anything—no matter how small—that shows you are physically able to return to work or have been exaggerating your condition, your claim is at risk.
 How you can stop this from happening: It is vital that you follow your own doctor’s orders about what you can and cannot do.
 Never exaggerate the effect of your condition, and stay off of social media while your case is pending.

-If you or a loved one has been injured while performing maritime work, our attorneys can determine who may be liable for your accident and what you are owed under the law.
+If you or a loved one has been injured while performing maritime work, our maritime injury lawyers can determine who may be liable for your accident and what you are owed under the law.
 Call 1-800-3-MAY-DAY today to set up your initial consultation, or download your complimentary copy of Are You a Seaman Injured in a Maritime Accident?
 Know Your Rights.